platinasystems/goes/docs/Platina_Config_Guide_v0.1.md

 Once installed, GOES will startup automatically on reboot going forward.

-You can verify GOES is running properly by entering\
+You can verify GOES is running properly by entering

-goes status\
+goes status

 and look for the following:

 *GOES status*
 *======================*

-*Mode - SRIOV*
+*Mode - XETH*
 *PCI - OK*
 *Check daemons - OK*
 *Check Redis - OK*
 *Check vnet - OK*

-To uninstall goes, enter:\
+To uninstall goes, enter:

 sudo goes uninstall

-To stop goes without doing a full uninstall enter:\
+To stop goes without doing a full uninstall enter:

-sudo goes stop\
+sudo goes stop

-\
-To start up goes again, enter:\
+To start up goes again, enter:

 sudo goes start

 Each stop/start will reset all ASIC configuration/memory and reinitialize ASIC.

 GOES is an open source project developed by Platina.
 To see the source code, visit